 Eugenics

-Eugenics refers to beliefs and practices aimed at producing human beings or populations with preferred or “better” characteristics.
-In the early twentieth century, eugenic ideas were popular in many countries and across the political spectrum, and provided scientific cover for practices and policy decisions targeting society’s most vulnerable communities.
-In the United States, these included the forced sterilization of tens of thousands of people considered “unfit,” stringent immigration restrictions, and public policies that encouraged “fitter families” to produce more children.
-In Germany, the Nazis used similar concepts to justify their extermination of Jews, people with disabilities, and other groups.
-A century later, many activists, bioethicists, and other scholars are concerned that a new form of eugenics may be on the horizon as market dynamics and individual choice, rather than government policies, drive decisions about our use of human genetic technologies.
+Eugenics refers to beliefs and practices aimed at controlling reproduction in order to “improve” the characteristics of human populations.
+In the early 20th century, eugenic beliefs were intertwined with the developing science of genetics.
+These ideas were popular across the political spectrum in many countries, providing scientific cover for practices and policies targeting society’s most vulnerable communities.
+In the U.S., these included the forced sterilization of tens of thousands of people considered “unfit,” stringent immigration restrictions, and public policies that encouraged “fitter families” to produce more children.
+In Germany, the Nazis used similar concepts to justify their extermination of Jews, people with disabilities, homosexuals, and other groups.
+A century later, many social justice advocates and scholars are concerned that a new form of eugenics – guided by market dynamics and individual choice, rather than government policies – may emerge alongside new human genetic technologies.

 Aggregated News